scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 reallocating income flows across different types of households (borrowers versus lenders, e.g.) rather than by causing every household to change their behavior in the same way (as, implicitly, in a traditional RA model).
-C. Carroll, Slacalek, et al. () show that the response to fiscal policy (e.g., stimulus payments, or tax cuts) depends crucially on how such payments are distributed across different groups (an extension of unemployment benefits has a bigger effect on spending than a cut in the capital gains tax).
-Geanakoplos () outlines how heterogeneity drives the leverage cycle, and Geanakoplos et al. () applies these insights to large-scale model of the housing and mortgage markets.
+[Carroll2017a] shows that the response to fiscal policy (e.g., stimulus payments, or tax cuts) depends crucially on how such payments are distributed across different groups (an extension of unemployment benefits has a bigger effect on spending than a cut in the capital gains tax).
+[Geanakoplos2010] outlines how heterogeneity drives the leverage cycle, and [Geanakoplos2012] applies these insights to large-scale model of the housing and mortgage markets.